A scalable estimate of the extra-sample prediction error via approximate leave-one-out: Introduction

 The problem of estimating $\extra$ from $\mathcal{D}$ has been studied for (at least) the past 50 years.
 Methods such as cross validation (CV) \cite{S74,G75}, Allen's PRESS statistic \cite{A74}, generalized cross validation (GCV) \cite{CW79,GHW79}, and bootstrap \cite{E83} have been proposed for this purpose.
 In the high dimensional setting, employing LO or bootstrap is computationally expensive and the less computationally complex approaches such as 5-fold (or 10-fold) CV suffer from high bias as illustrated in Figure \ref{fig:loovscv5}.

 As for the computationally efficient approaches, extensions of Allen's PRESS \cite{A74}, and generalized cross validation (GCV) \cite{CW79,GHW79} to non-linear models and classifiers with ridge penalty are well known: smoothing splines for generalized linear models in \cite{OYR86}, spline estimation of generalized additive models \cite{B90}, ridge estimators in logistic regression in \cite{CH92}, smoothing splines with non-Gaussian data using various extensions of GCV in \cite{G92,XW96,GX01}, support vector machines \cite{OW00}, kernel logistic regression in \cite{CT08}, and Cox's proportional hazard model with a ridge penalty in \cite{MG13}.
+Moreover, leave-one-out approximations for posterior means of Bayesian models with Gaussian process priors using the Laplace approximation and Expectation Propagation were introduced in \cite{VMTSW16}, and extended in \cite{VGG17}.
 Despite the existence of this vast literature, the performance of such approximations in high-dimensional settings is unknown except for the straightforward linear ridge regression framework.
 Moreover, past heuristic approaches have only considered the ridge regularizer.
 The results of this paper include a much broader set of regularizers; examples include but are not limited to LASSO \cite{T96}, elastic net \cite{ZH05} and bridge \cite{FF93}, just to name a few.

 More recently, a few papers have studied the problem of estimating $\extra$ under high-dimensional settings \cite{mousavi2013asymptotic, OK16}.
 The approximate message passing framework introduced in \cite{MalekiThesis,DoMaMo09} was used in \cite{mousavi2013asymptotic} to obtain an estimate of $\extra$ for LASSO linear regression.
 In another related paper, \cite{OK16} obtained similar results using approximations popular in statistical physics.
 The results of \cite{mousavi2013asymptotic} and \cite{OK16} are only valid for cases where the design matrix has IID entries and the empirical distribution of the regression coefficients converges weakly to a distribution with a bounded second moment.
 In this paper, our theoretical analysis includes correlated design matrices, and regularized estimators beyond LASSO linear regression.